needsone/my-wikibase/README.md

 cp config/LocalSettings.php .
 ```

 Now we have to do the setting of docker-compile.yml to match our hostnames and admin basic settings.
-In LocalSettings.php we need to adjust the mail configuration and the setting for authentication.
+In Lo  calSettings.php we need to adjust the mail configuration and the setting for authentication.
 You can find this file in our git config/docker-compile.yml and config/LocalSettings.php

 **For the keys of our authentication between Wikibase and QuickStatements services we need 2 files and an entrance in our db that must have to match**